 Caspar David Friedrich

 Caspar David Friedrich was a painter during the early 19th century that was considered the founder of the German Romantic movement.
-Friedrich is best known for his contemplative figures, ruin landscapes, and misty scenes.
+Friedrich is best known for his contemplative figures, ruin landscapes and misty scenes.
 Most of his landscapes evoke a deep feeling of isolation, mixed with a sense of awe.
-Many of who are feeling the strain of social distancing might be able to relate to the undertones of his art.
+Many of those who are feeling the strain of social distancing might be able to relate to the undertones of his art.

 Freidrich studied alongside many great painters at the Copenhagen Academy, which was considered a progressive school at the time.
-Early in his career he formed a social circle that was predominantly artists and other creative types.
+Early in his career, he formed a social circle that was predominantly artists and other creative types.
 Friedrich’s admirers grew so much that at the height of his popularity he was a professor at the Berlin Academy and had gained the patronage of many prestigious international figures after winning a competition by Goethe in 1805.

-Caspar David Friedrich was quoted for saying: “The artist should paint not only what he sees before him, but also what he sees within him.
+Caspar David Friedrich was quoted as saying: “The artist should paint not only what he sees before him, but also what he sees within him.
 If, however, he sees nothing within him, then he should also refrain from painting that which he sees before him.
 Otherwise, his pictures will be like those folding screens behind which one expects to find only the sick or the dead.”

 Most of his pieces lost popularity during World War II.
 Sadly, Hitler used Friedrich’s paintings as examples of Germanic patriotism leading to many of his paintings being used as Nazi propaganda.
 Friedrich was even listed in Art in the German Reich magazine.
 It wasn’t until the 21st century that there was a revival of his work.
 Today, Friedrich’s work is displayed all over Europe as a reminder of nature in post-medieval Germany.

-Some of the inspiring pieces by this great artist included in our gallery are Chalk Cliffs at Ragon,which shows a uniquely obstructed view of the sea on a sunny day, commemorating the artist’s honeymoon with his beloved wife; and his most famous work The Wanderer Above the Sea of Fog, which shows a lone, anonymous figure turned to face the raging waves of the ocean.
+Some of the inspiring pieces by this great artist included in our gallery are Chalk Cliffs at Ragon, which shows a uniquely obstructed view of the sea on a sunny day, commemorating the artist’s honeymoon with his beloved wife; and his most famous work The Wanderer Above the Sea of Fog, which shows a lone, anonymous figure turned to face the raging waves of the ocean.
 The way he used proportions to showcase how small we are compared to nature in The Monk by the Sea is brilliantly understated.
-The singular figure of the artist’s wife, with her back facing the audience is a theme revisited in Woman at a Window, but in a more traditionally feminine setting.
+The singular figure of the artist’s wife, with her back facing the audience, is a theme revisited in Woman at a Window, but in a more traditionally feminine setting.
 Each piece is distinct, but they are all painted with Friedrich’s signature romantic style.
-Feel free to browse them and see if one of them could be the perfect piece of art for your home.
+Feel free to browse and see if one of them could be the perfect piece of art for your home.